Recipe for Satay Chicken

 See an example of one on the recipe card below.
 Just mix with water and away you go.

-Thai chicken satay recipe is a really easy meal to do when you are having a BBQ (which is why the Dutchies do it) and really if you like peanuts, you will love this.
+Thai chicken satay recipe is a really easy meal to make when you are having a BBQ.
+This is why the Dutchies do it, and really if you like peanuts, you will love this.

 The peanut dipping sauce can also be used to dip your bread or vegetables in.